LBenotsch/myretail-restful-service/README.md

 node server.js
 ```

-With an internet browser, ("xxxx" being the ID to search) go to:
+With an internet browser, go to:
 ```
-http://localhost:8080/products/xxxx
+//("xxxx" being the ID to search) http://localhost:8080/products/xxxx

 Ex.